-The Doctor of Education (EdD) in Pastoral Community Counseling program at Argosy University, Dallas is based on the fundamental belief that religious/spiritual communities provide a unique opportunity for human growth and development.
+Argosy University, Atlanta offers a Doctor of Education (EdD) degree in Pastoral Community Counseling program based on the fundamental belief that religious/spiritual communities provide a unique opportunity for human growth and development.

-This Argosy University, Dallas pastoral counseling doctorate degree program is designed to prepare you to become a leader within your religious community with an opportunity for personal and professional development, directed toward making a significant contribution to their community and to society.
-With this in mind, the program integrates the engagement of knowledge, the development of skills, reflective practice, and research in a manner that prepares the pastoral counselor to address individual and communal development in an ethically responsible fashion.
+The program is designed to prepare leaders within religious communities with an opportunity for personal and professional development, directed toward making a significant contribution to their community and to society.
+With this in mind, the Pastoral Community Counseling program integrates the engagement of knowledge, the development of skills, reflective practice, and research in a manner that prepares the pastoral counselor to address individual and communal development in an ethically responsible fashion.

 The Pastoral Community Counseling program is committed to the concept of community.
 In this regard, the learners participate with one another and with faculty in a virtual community.
-This provides a means of support and interaction that exceeds the boundaries imposed by geographical definition, and utilizes technology for the purposes of individual, community, and societal development.
+This is designed to provide a means of support and interaction that exceeds the boundaries imposed by geographical definition, and utilizes technology for the purposes of individual, community, and societal development.

-This Argosy University, Dallas pastoral counseling degree program is designed to afford working professionals the opportunity to pursue doctoral study while maintaining active participation in their professional endeavors.
+The program is designed to afford working professionals the opportunity to pursue doctoral study while maintaining active participation in their professional endeavors.
 Also, in concert with its emphasis on the religious/spiritual community, the program is offered in a modified cohort format.
-Courses in this program may be taken as electives by students in other EdD programs, and course substitutions may be approved by the program coordinator.
+Courses in this program may be taken as electives by students in other EdD degree programs, and course substitutions may be approved by the program coordinator.

 Program Learning Outcomes

 • Students articulate and clearly describe their professional identities as pastoral counselors.

 • Students critically analyze their own and others’ culturally and religiously formative, teachings, assumptions, experiences, world-views, and metaphors and evaluate their impact on clients and themselves as pastoral counselors.